jtroshynski/PetService/README.md

 # PetService
-An example API for a PetService built using ASP.NET and LiteDb.
+An example API for getting, updating, and deleting pets built using ASP.NET and LiteDb.

 To test, please follow the following steps: